 Plastic water bottles are a major waste, and water, offender.
 It can take up to a 26 litres of water to produce a 1 litre plastic bottle and another 3 litres of water to produce 1 litre of bottled water!
 Bottled water is not only expensive to buy, but the plastic manufacturing process is resource and energy intensive.
-When discarded, the bottle tops are not recycled and if the bottle is not recyclable they break down into microplastics.
 Purchase a WWF glass bottle instead.

 5. Listen up!

 Earbuds, until the 1980s, were made from rolled wax paper – yet today they are predominantly made of plastic!
 Paper earbud sticks do exist, so push your retailer to stock these and choose them instead.

 Discarded plastic sucker sticks pose a similar problem to earbuds, often swallowed by sea birds and other marine creatures.
 Reverting to cardboard sucker sticks, would solve this problem!

 7. Be a sport